× Trademark Attorneys

 How To

 It can be difficult to find a pro bono attorney because there are many people who would love your business.
 There are many options for finding a pro-bono attorney.
 There are many options.
 You can ask your local bar associations for help, search the internet to find pro bono lawyers, or contact your state's bars association.
-Local law schools are another option for finding a pro-bono attorney.
-Many law schools offer opportunities for their students to assist low-income clients and provide access to justice.
-If none of these options appeal to you, you might consider reaching out to a non-profit organization like Legal Services Corporation (LSC).
+You can also find a probono attorney through your local law school.
+Many law schools offer students the chance to help low-income clients in order to provide them with justice.
+If none of these options seem like a good fit for you, then you should consider contacting a nonprofit organization such as Legal Services Corporation (LSC).
 LSC supports nonprofit organizations throughout the country that provide civil legal help to people living below poverty lines.
-It helps low-income families with housing matters, child support enforcement issues, family law matters, consumer protections, bankruptcy, immigration, public benefits, and other legal assistance.
+LSC funds programs that help low-income people with housing, child support enforcement, family legal matters, consumer protection and bankruptcy, as well as public benefits.
 In addition to providing financial assistance, LSC also advises and guides its grantees on how best to serve their clientele.
-Some services include:
+For example, some of the services provided include:

 • Financial counseling

-• Don't waste your time trying to find a lawyer who specializes in your case type.
-Pro bono lawyers may represent many types of clients.
-They will likely not have any experience dealing with your specific issue.
+• You shouldn't waste your time looking for a specialist in your case.
+Pro bono attorneys often represent multiple types of clients.
+Therefore, they will not likely have much experience in working with your particular issue.

 • Ask if the lawyer has any special training in your area of concern.
-For example, if you're dealing with landlord/tenant issues, ensure the lawyer you choose has experience handling those kinds of cases.
+You should ensure that the lawyer you choose handles landlord/tenant disputes.

-• Be wary of lawyers who claim to specialize in a specific field of law.
-Many lawyers will claim to be specialists in one area but not the other.
+• Do not believe lawyers who claim to specialize within a specific area of law.
+Many lawyers claim they are specialists in a specific area of law but do not know enough about the subject matter.

 Divorce and Legal Separation